Southern senators’ forum re-emerges, vows to uphold Nigeria’s unity - Nigeria Today

 Southern senators’ forum re-emerges, vows to uphold Nigeria’s unity

-The Southern Senators Forum on Wednesday re-emerged at the Senate after being in oblivion for some years.
-The News Agency of Nigeria (NAN) recalls that the forum’s activity was last noticed 2006 and 2007 during the tenure of Ken Nnamani as President of the Senate.
-It had Sen. Ifeanyi Ararume as chairman Announcing…

-The post Southern senators’ forum re-emerges, vows to uphold Nigeria’s unity appeared first on The Herald Nigeria.
+The post Southern senators’ forum re-emerges, vows to uphold Nigeria’s unity appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share